 Spinn’s Burgers & Beer – Albuquerque, New Mexico

 Many New Mexicans acknowledge that the word “chili” exists only as an aberration.
 We spell the dish, plant and pod correctly–with an “e.”
-Place a bowl of hot Texas chili in front of a New Mexican and most of us would consume it–if only to deride it as anecdotal evidence that not only is its spelling incorrect, the product is inferior.
+Place a bowl of hot Texas chili in front of a New Mexican and most of us would consume it (or attempt bravely to do so)–if only to deride it as anecdotal evidence that not only is its spelling incorrect, the product is inferior.
 Few of us will ever admit to admiring the concoction Texans proudly call chili and if we ever hit upon a bowl we actually like, we’re not going to tell anyone.